-1. Take photos of your car now
+1. Take photos of your vehicle now.

-2. Find cover
+2. Find cover.

 If you don’t have a garage or other available shelter at your home, locate places ahead of time near your home and/or work where you could potentially store your car, even if only for a couple hours.